TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod.rst

 :aspect:`Description`
    If set, the :guilabel:`Download` and :guilabel:`Export` buttons are hidden in the list module.
-This applies to the :guilabel:`Export` button in the top for t3d exports, the :guilabel:`Download` button directly on the table listing for csv download and the :guilabel:`Download` button in the tables single view.
+This applies to the :guilabel:`Export` button located at the top left for t3d exports, the :guilabel:`Download` button directly on the table listing for csv download and the :guilabel:`Download` button in the tables single view.